Geothermal in Germany

 Developing three geothermal energy projects in the Upper Rhine Valley in Germany with a combined target installed potential capacity exceeding 300 MW

-Additionally, German federal funding is available under the “Bundesförderung für effiziente Wärmenetze” (BEW) a subsidy programme for geothermal district heating which covers up to 40% of construction capital expenditure for heat production facilities.
+German federal funding is available under the “Bundesförderung für effiziente Wärmenetze” (“BEW”), a subsidy programme for geothermal district heating that covers up to 40% of construction capital expenditure for heat production facilities.
+The country is also in the process of developing

 Geothermal – a well-established source of power production.